The hanging chain problem in the sphere and in the hyperbolic plane: The hanging chain problem in the hyperbolic plane

-We close this section with some pictures of catenaries (case $\alpha=1$).
+We finish this section with some pictures of the three types of catenaries for $\lambda=0$.
 See Figure \ref{fig2}.
-These figures have been plotted using {\it Mathematica} again and we explain the process to obtain.
-We have the expressions \eqref{h11}, \eqref{h3} and \eqref{h-33} for the Euclidean curvature $\kappa_e$.
-The curve $\gamma(t)=(u(t),v(t))$ is assumed to be parametrized by the Euclidean arc-length.
-Consequently, writing $\gamma'(t)=(\cos\theta(t),\sin\theta(t))$ for some function $\theta=\theta(t)$, it follows that the functions $u(t)$, $v(t)$ and $\theta(t)$ satisfy the ODE system
+The process to plot these curves with {\it Mathematica} is the following.
+Suppose that $\gamma(t)=(u(t),v(t))$ is parametrized by the Euclidean arc-length.
+Then $\gamma'(t)= (\cos\theta(t),\sin\theta(t))$ for some function $\theta=\theta(t)$, where $\theta'(t)=\kappa_e(t)$ is the Euclidean curvature of $\gamma$.
+For each type of catenary, the value of $\kappa_e$ is obtained by combining \eqref{keh} and each one of the expressions for $\kappa_h$ in \eqref{eqh1}, \eqref{h22} and \eqref{h33}: